Ayako Moriya: Engagement, marriage and children

 Princess Ayako became formally engaged in a ceremony on 12 August 2018 to businessman Kei Moriya, a Keio University graduate who works for the shipping firm Nippon Yusen.
 The two were first introduced to each other in December 2017 by Ayako's mother, Princess Takamado, who has been a friend of Moriya's parents.
 The wedding took place on 29 October 2018 at Meiji Shrine.
 The wedding ceremony was held privately and featured Shinto rituals.
 The bride wore "a kimono robe and hakama pants", while the groom appeared in a morning suit and was given a top hat that had previously belonged to Ayako's father, Prince Takamado.
 A crowd of 1,000 well-wishers lined the area around the shrine.
 She renounced her royal status in accordance with the Imperial Household Law.
 A reception banquet also took place on 31 October at New Otani Hotel in Tokyo with the then Crown Prince and Crown Princess in attendance.
 The government decided to bestow a one-time ¥107 million ($950,000) allowance on the couple.

 Unlike other princesses who renounced their honorary posts and patronages, Ayako retained her status as honorary president of the Canada-Japan Society and the Japan Sea Cadet Federation.
 The decision seems to be made due to the shrinking size of the imperial family, although the Imperial Household Agency denied playing an active role in making the decision and described it as "an agreement between the princess and the two organizations".

 On 6 August 2019, it was announced that Ayako was expecting her first child in the autumn.
 On 17 November 2019, she gave birth to a son, Jō Moriya, at Aiiku Hospital in Tokyo.
-On 21 April 2022, it was announced that Ayako was pregnant with her second child, whose birth would take place in the summer.
 She gave birth to her second son on 1 September 2022, at Aiiku Hospital.
+On 10 May 2024, Ayako gave birth to her third son.